-The origin of the NO-Gd crosstalk signal in the NONO channel X_1 at 50 K (see Fig. 4(c) and 7) lies in the excitation of the Gd spins with a pump pulse close to 4π (see Fig. 2(b)) while optimally observing the NO spins and/or an excitation of the NO spins with an optimal pump π -pulse while sub-optimally observing the Gd spins.
+The origin of the NO-Gd crosstalk signal in the NONO channel $X_1$ at 50 K (see Fig. 4(c) and 7) lies in the excitation of the Gd spins with a pump pulse close to $4\pi$ (see Fig. 2(b)) while optimally observing the NO spins and/or in the excitation of the NO spins with an optimal pump $\pi$ -pulse while sub-optimally observing the Gd spins.
 We could not find an experimental strategy to minimize this crosstalk signal.
-However, when the NO-NO ruler (therefore a real NO-NO distance) is present, the contribution
+However, when the NO-NO ruler (therefore a real NO-NO distance) is present, the contribution of this unwanted signal was found to be negligible due to the shorter phase memory time of the NO in the NO-Gd ruler with respect of the NO in the NO-NO ruler, and due to the presence of an additional NO signal contribution in the observer echo which is not dipolarly coupled to the Gd spins (see Fig. 5 and 8).